- Chegan SRM

 Safety in Gold?

-Many people believe gold is a safe-harbor instrument.
-It is not.
+Many people believe gold is a safe-harbor instrument, while others remain skeptical.
 The clearest demonstration of its lack of safety was Executive Order 6102 in 1933.
-In a single instant, FDR declared all gold holdings to be property of the government.
-They just up and *took* it, from private citizens and corporations alike, both foreign and domestic.
+In a single instant, Franklin Delano Roosevelt (FDR) declared all gold holdings to be property of the government.
+They just up and *took* the private ownership of gold from private citizens and corporations alike, both foreign and domestic.
 No warning, no compensation, no recourse, no appeal.
 People's entire life savings were just flat-out appropriated, on no basis other than the fact that they had it and the government wanted it.

 Don't think they won't do exactly the same with 401(K) accounts once the Social Security scheme starts teetering.
-Or sooner, if this "reparations" rhetoric continues to be played on the Left.
-It's not a huge cognitive leap for the next Democrat President, backed by a sympathetic Congress, to simply declare that, because white people generally have 401(K) accounts and black people generally don't, that such accounts are systemically racist and therefore will be confiscated and redistributed to the African-American population.
+Or sooner, if the 'reparations' rhetoric continues to gain traction.
+It's not a huge cognitive leap for the next President, backed by a sympathetic Congress, to simply declare that, because successful people generally have 401(K) accounts and poorer people generally don't, that such accounts are systemically unfair and will therefore be confiscated and redistributed.

 The more ubiquitous theoretical reason why gold is a poor safe-harbor instrument is that it is not useful for transactions, owing to its rather coarse units of value.
 That is, I can use gold to buy a house, but I can't use it to buy a loaf of bread.
 It's not a liquid asset, and needs to be converted to cash in order to be used for day-to-day scale transactions; and it doesn't liquify efficiently.